ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/sequenced_taxa.md

 * **Ranks**: Here the column name (e.g. Phylum) provides a **taxonomic rank**, and the row entries provide the relevant names for this rank.
 A top level rank must be provided, this is one of `domain`, `superkingdom` or `kingdom`.
 If either `domain` or `superkingdom` is provided `kingdom` can also be provided.
-The other thing ranks that can be provided are the standard backbone ranks (`phylum` down to `species`).
-It is up to you which of these you provide but if a rank is provided every higher backbone rank must be provided, e.g. if `order` is provided as a rank `class` and `phylum` must also be provided.
-Non-backbone ranks can be provided (e.g. `subspecies` or `strain`) but they are treated as additional information and are therefore not validated.
+Users are not forced to provide any further standard backbone ranks (`phylum` down to `subspecies`), but if a rank from this backbone is provided every higher backbone rank must be provided, e.g. if `order` is provided as a rank `class` and `phylum` must also be provided.
+  Non-backbone ranks can be provided (e.g. `suborder` or `strain`) but they are treated as additional information and are therefore not validated.

     !!!
 Note